Startr/WEB-Sage.Education-docs/docs/getting-started/env-configuration.md

 ### Proxy Settings

-Open WebUI supports using proxies for HTTP and HTTPS retrievals.
-To specify proxy settings, Open WebUI uses the following environment variables:
+Sage WebUI supports using proxies for HTTP and HTTPS retrievals.
+To specify proxy settings, Sage WebUI uses the following environment variables:

 #### `http_proxy`